AmarMuric04/Lelegram/README.md

 3. Dedicated Websocket rooms
 4. Voice chat

-To use the app, change the .env.test file's name to just .env Phone Number checking is not implemented, in the Code just write whatever you want.
+To use the app, change the .env.test file's name to just.